Fact Checking This Week In The Trump Administration

 There are about 1,250 people, who are seeking asylum — refugees who have fled their home countries seeking safety — many of whom are children.

-NPR's Two Way blog has more.
+NPR's Two-Way blog has more.

 Thursday